bsels/javafx-maven-plugin/README.md

   dependencies; otherwise class loading will fail.
 - **Incremental builds:** The plugin does not currently check timestamps, so it regenerates all files on each run.
   Consider cleaning the generated folder only when necessary.
-- **Use generics:** Generics needs to be explicitly declared in the FXML file, otherwise the plugin will fail.
+- **Use generics:** Generics need to be explicitly declared in the FXML file, otherwise the plugin will fail.
   This is done by XML comment: `<!-- generic <index>: <full.qualified.type> -->`, e.g.
   `<!-- generic 0: java.lang.Integer -->`.